Juan Ramón de la Fuente: Career

 De la Fuente began his career as Secretary of Health under President Ernesto Zedillo from 1994 to 1999.
 During his tenure, he contributed significantly to Mexico's public health initiatives, particularly in addressing addiction and mental health challenges.
 He succeeded Jesús Kumate Rodríguez and was followed by José Antonio González Fernández.

 From 1999 to 2007, de la Fuente served as the Rector of the National Autonomous University of Mexico (UNAM), one of Latin America's most prestigious universities.
 During his leadership, he focused on educational reforms and expanding the university's global presence.

 In 2018, he was appointed Mexico's Permanent Representative to the United Nations, a position he held until 2023 under President Andrés Manuel López Obrador.
 In this role, he succeeded Juan José Ignacio Gómez Camacho and was later succeeded by Alicia Buenrostro Massieu.

 Secretary of Foreign Affairs (2024–Present)

 In 2024, de la Fuente was appointed Secretary of Foreign Affairs by President Claudia Sheinbaum, taking office on 1 October 2024, following the tenure of Alicia Bárcena Ibarra.
 He was confirmed by the Senate on 9 October 2024.

 Awards and recognition

 He has written over two hundred papers and fourteen books, and has received numerous awards and honorary degrees such as the Distinguished Alumnus Award from the Mayo Clinic, the Presidential Award for Excellence of the University of Texas and a Doctorate of Humane Letters from Arizona State University, amongst many others.
-In 2006 he received from President Vicente Fox the National Prize for Arts and Sciences (Mexico), the highest scientific recognition of Mexico's Government.
+In 2006 he received from President Vicente Fox the National Prize for Arts and Sciences, the highest scientific recognition of Mexico's Government.